luanvuhlu/SpringTest/README.md

 	}
  ```
 #### testSaveMultiHasRollback
-A liitle difference, it throw an exception too, but we do not catch.
+A little difference, it throw an exception too, but we do not catch.
 ```
 @Override
 	public List<Account> saveMultiThrow(List<Account> accounts) throws Exception {